johnstaveley/RaspberryPiControl/README.md

 This project is to control various hardware on a Raspberry Pi from a remote web page.
 Hardware includes:
 * A 4 relay header board to control a lamp and solenoid
-* LCD Display
+* LCD Display LCD1602
-* 16 PWM Devices including continuous and angular servos
+* PWM Devices hub can control up to 16 servos including continuous and angular servos
+* Analogue to Digital hub ADS1115 with programmable gain

 ## Setup